-Cranachan, a combination of oats, raspberries, whisky and honey (ideally heather honey, which is available online from Gourmet Life), is the most typical Scottish dessert.
+Cranachan, a combination of oats, raspberries, whisky and honey (ideally heather honey, available online), is the most typical Scottish dessert.
 A bit like a Scottish Eton mess, these days it’s usually made with whipped cream, though traditionally Scotland’s cottage cheese, crowdie, was used, giving it a more lactic tang.
 With this in mind, I add tangy Pepe Saya crème fraîche to mine – and of course I enjoy it with a wee dram of a good Highland single malt.
 I’ve also made an Aussie version using strawberries and wild blackberries instead of raspberries and replacing the whisky with Glen Gowrie Distillery’s Blueberry Gin, which worked a treat!
 See video below for another quick and delicious dessert from the British Isles.

 Serves 4